Lawyers for George Huguely V asked for leniency in his sentencing Thursday, and they got a little.

 His defense, however, plans to appeal, WJLA reports.

-Huguely was convicted in February of second-degree murder and grand larceny after a Charlottesville jury found that he beat Love and left her for dead in her off-campus apartment.
+Huguely of second-degree murder and grand larceny after a Charlottesville jury found that he beat Love and left her for dead in her off-campus apartment.
 The jury found Huguely stole Love's laptop.

 The jury recommended that Huguely spend 26 years in prison.
 Virginia judges may reduce the recommended sentence, but typically follow the jury's choice.
 Virginia does not offer parole, though inmates can reduce their sentence by up to 15 percent through good behavior credits.
 Huguely will also get credit for time served; he has been behind bars since his 2010 arrest.